ioccc-src/winner/bugs.md

 ### Information: [1984/decot/index.html](1984/decot/index.html)

-The purpose of this program is to print out what looks like a fragment of C code..
+The purpose of this program is to print out what looks like a fragment of C code.
 In particular you should see something like:

 ``` <!---sh-->
     $ ./decot